openedx/openedx-webhooks/docs/details.rst

   - For regular pull requests, if the author doesn't have a signed CLA, the initial status is "Community Manager Review".
 If they do have a signed CLA, it is "Needs Triage".

+Draft pull requests start with a status of "Waiting on Author".
+The initial Jira status determined above will be set once the pull request is no longer a draft, so long as the Jira issue is still in "Waiting for Author".

 - Labels: